 - Cream cheese: this provides the thick creaminess in the recipe.
 It is a great ingredient to use in both sweet and savory recipe.

-Here are the step by step instructions to make the recipe.
+Here are the step by step instructions to make the cream cheese ham dip.
 We start by adding the cream cheese to a large heatproof dip bowl.

 - Add cream cheese to heatproof bowl (Photo 1)